MitchRatquest/nanopi_neo_synth_buildroot/README.md

 Extra dependencies for the legacy image are python2.7 and screen.

 ## Building
-In the git directory:

-`./create_img.sh`
+To build mainline:

+`./create_mainline_img.sh`

 This will download buildroot, unpack it, patch it, and create the packages/kernel/image.

-Then move post-post-build.sh to the images/ directory and run it as root.
-Some config settings don't get properly set.
+It will set up buildroot for an out-of-tree build.
+After you run that script once, you can run `make` for the rest of development.

 To build legacy:

 `./create_3.4.112-rt_img.sh`

 This will download buildroot, a linaro toolchain, an old commit from Armbian's linux branch when the realtime patch was working, compile the image, run some fixes on the image post-build, and exit.
+From this point on, you can run `make` for development.
+This branch is no longer maintained.

 ## Installing
 If you don't want to try building, unzip the img with